natecraddock/ziglua/readme.md

 In both cases, Ziglua will compile Lua from source and link against your Zig code making it easy to create software that integrates with Lua without requiring any system Lua libraries.

-Like the Lua C API, the Ziglua API "emphasizes flexibility and simplicity... common tasks may involve several API calls.
-This may be boring, but it gives us full control over all the details" (_Programming In Lua 4th Edition_).
-However, Ziglua takes advantage of Zig's features to make it easier and safer to interact with the Lua API.

 ## Documentation
 Docs are a work in progress and are automatically generated for each push to main.
 Most functions and public declarations are documented:
 * [Ziglua Docs](https://natecraddock.github.io/ziglua/#ziglua.lib.Lua)